openaq/aqi-hub/docs/indices/south-korea.md

 ```

-If the concentration for the interval is less than the defined threshold M then the concentration interval remained unadjusted, if not an adjusted value is used.
+If the concentration for the interval is less than the defined threshold M then the concentration interval remains unadjusted; if not an adjusted value is used.

 ```tex